AusTrakka/austrakka-docs/docs/Web-Interface/Uploads/metadata-uploads.md

 Click on the `Browse` button or drag-and-drop a file to select an Excel or CSV file for upload.

-Once you have selected a file, and set at least data owner and proforma, you will be able to submit data.
+Once you have selected a file, and selected at least data owner and proforma, you will be able to submit data.
 Any errors or warnings, including validation errors, will appear in the lower part of the screen.